mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-2-presentation-financial-statements.md

 {% include accordion_example.html
 title="Example 4 - volunteer labour in financial statements"
 example_text="Volunteer labour as part of its operations, our organization relies on the services of many volunteers.
 These services are recognized in the organization’s revenues.
-Volunteer hours are compiled and recorded at an hourly rate equal to the average market rate for similar services (see tab _Scales_)"
+Volunteer hours are compiled an _recorded at an hourly rate equal to the average market rate for similar services_
+See tab _Scales_{: .toolkit}"
 %}

 {% include next_step_button.html link="end/" %}